harshita-priya/Vision_FailSafe/README.md

 One of the major causes of autonomous vehicle failures is **impaired vision due to environmental factors**.
 Rain, fog, dust, and low illumination can significantly degrade sensor and camera performance, leading to incorrect object detection and increased accident risks.
 The **Vision Fail-Safe (VFS) system** aims to ensure that autonomous driving remains safe and efficient under challenging visual conditions.

 ## System Architecture
+The system was developed entirely from scratch using custom datasets and annotation techniques tailored to specific autonomous driving requirements.
+Data annotation was meticulously designed to focus on challenging environmental conditions, ensuring high-quality labeled training data.
 The system architecture comprises the following key components:
 1. **Data Acquisition Module** - Collects real-world image and video data from onboard cameras.
 2. **Preprocessing Module** - Applies noise reduction, image enhancement, and augmentation techniques.